orderadmin/doctrine-orm-hydration-module/README.md

 # Override hydrator:

 If the standard DoctrineHydrator is not flexible enough, you can set a custom `hydrator`.
-This allows you to use an extended DoctrineHydrator or another existing hydrator, and configure it with this module.
-This setting will override `use_generated_hydrator`.
+This allows you to use an extended DoctrineHydrator or another existing hydrator, and configure it with this module.`.

 ```php
 return array(